abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 There is only one breaking changes in this version upgrade and it's explained below.

 * Upgraded the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library to **v11.0.1**.
-So, you need to upgrade your projects that uses **AutoMapper** library (probably your `*.Application` project) to **netstandard2.1** or **net6** if it's **netstandard2.0**.
+So, you need to upgrade your projects that use the **AutoMapper** library (your `*.Application` project etc.) to **netstandard2.1** or **net6**.
 See [#12189](https://github.com/abpframework/abp/pull/12189).

 ## What's New with ABP Framework 5.3?

 In this section, I will introduce some major features released with this version.
-Here, a brief list of titles explained in the next sections:
+Here is a brief list of titles explained in the next sections:

 * Single-layer option added to the [*Get Started*](https://abp.io/get-started) page
-* PWA Support for Blazor WASM & Angular UIs
+* PWA Support for Startup Templates
 * Introduce the `Volo.Abp.Gdpr.Abstractions` package
 * Batch Publish Events from Outbox to the Event Bus
 * Improvements on **eShopOnAbp** Project & E-Book Announcement
 * LeptonX Lite Documentations & Project Status & Roadmap
 * OpenIddict Module
 * Deployment Documentations
-* Other news...
+* Other news

 ### Single-layer Option on *Get Started* Page

 We've created a new startup template named `app-nolayers` and [announced](https://blog.abp.io/abp/ABP.IO-Platform-5-2-RC-Has-Been-Published) it in the previous version.
-In this version, we've added this startup template option to the *Get Started* page.
+In this version, we've also added this startup template option to the *Get Started* page.

 *You can examine the screenshot below to see how to create an `app-nolayers` template from the ["Get Started"](https://abp.io/get-started) page.*